-Gregory Rudgers has been a composer, conductor, band director, and instrumental music teacher for over thirty years.
+Gregory B. Rudgers (b.
+July 1948, LeRoy, N.Y.) has been a composer, conductor, band director, and instrumental music teacher for over thirty years.
 He has conducted bands, orchestras, jazz bands, and early in his career directed a 150-piece marching band.
 He has guest conducted over 100 honor bands throughout the Northeast.
 In 2003 he was honored as guest conductor of the famed Ithaca College Wind Ensemble in the world premier of his own transcription of Diez Melodias Vascas by Jesus Guridi.

-He has published over twenty-five articles in professional journals.
+He has published over 25 articles in professional journals.
 His music publications include works for band, string orchestra and solos and ensembles.
-He is currently published by Manhattan Beach Music, Carl Fischer, and Grand Mesa Music.

 Works for Winds